Cheops

 pod pic pod

-The following is an extended series of variations on Sangaku problems - a tribute to mathematicians and artists alike who graced the walls of many temples in eighteenth century Japan.
-This work would not have been made possible without the interest and dedication of mathematicians Dr. Fukagawa, Pedoe, Rothman, Kotera and the many other who provided inspiration, guidance and support throughout this adventure.
+The following three-part gallery is an extended series of variations on Sangaku problems – a tribute to mathematicians and artists alike who graced the walls of many temples in eighteenth century Japan.
+This work would not have been made possible without the interest and dedication of mathematicians Dr. Fukagawa, Pedoe, Rothman, Kotera and the many others who provided inspiration, guidance and support throughout this journey.

 Jean Constant